VahidFarahmandian/Jinget/04-Presentation/Jinget.Blazor/README.md

 `Id`: Unique identifier for component in page.
 This parameter is required.

-`Value`: Selected item's value.
+`Value`: Value entered in the input box

+`DisplayName`: If string has value the label text will be displayed in the input, and scaled down at the top if the input has value.

+`HelperText`: The HelperText will be displayed below the text field.

+`CssClass`: Defines a custom css class used to decorate the component.

 `IsDisabled`: Defines wheather the component should be disabled or not.

-`CssClass`: Defines a custom css class used to decorate the component.
+`IsReadOnly`: If true, the input will be read-only.

 `DefaultText`: Sets a default text to be shown in dropdownlist before selecting anything

 `DataProviderFunc`: Defines a method which is used to populate the data in dropdownlist.

-Following parameters are identical to `JingetDropDownList`:

-`IsReadOnly`: If true, the input will be read-only..

-`DisplayName`: If string has value the label text will be displayed in the input, and scaled down at the top if the input has value.

-`HelperText`: The HelperText will be displayed below the text field.

 ***Callbacks:***